ava-global/avantis-developers/api/content.md

 ## Publish a content

+### DEV Environment Endpoints
-An endpoint for publishing a content is [https://dev.api.avantis.finance/playground/content/publish](https://dev.api.avantis.finance/playground/content/publish)
+A playground endpoint for publishing a content is [https://dev.api.avantis.finance/playground/content/publish](https://dev.api.avantis.finance/playground/content/publish)

+A api-gateway endpoint for publishing a content is [https://dev.api.avantis.finance/v1/content/publish](https://dev.api.avantis.finance/v1/content/publish)

+### PROD Environment Endpoints

+*Note:* There is no playground content api endpoint in *PROD*.

+API Key is required to access a service via an api-gateway, Please request an API Key from an Admin.

+A api-gateway endpoint for publishing a content is [https://api.avantis.finance/v1/content/publish](https://api.avantis.finance/v1/content/publish)

 An example of a request to create a content (_POST_).